Need a vision checkup?

 Schedule an appointment with Dr. Brown today!

-Is your child ready to be able to wear contact lens instead of glasses?
-What is the best age to start wearing contact lens?
+Is your child ready to be able to wear contact lenses instead of glasses?
+What is the best age to start wearing contact lenses?

 Much depends on how responsible your child is.
 Children as young as eight may do well with contact lenses, but there are some older teens who may be too immature to handle the responsibility.
 Eye care providers usually recommend contact lenses for children older than 12 because in younger children the risks usually outweigh the benefits.